-Judges raise questions regarding Uber and Lyft’s arguments in employment case
+Judges raise questions about Uber and Lyft’s arguments in employment case

 There are also looming questions about how the employment requirement would affect drivers.
 Uber and Lyft say the majority of drivers do not want to be employees, and some prize flexibility over the guarantees created by employment.

-Matthew Goldberg, deputy attorney in the San Francisco City attorney’s office, addressed that argument.
-There are cases where people would want to accept work for less than minimum wage, he said.
+Matthew Goldberg, deputy attorney in the San Francisco city attorney’s office, said there are cases where people would want to accept work for less than minimum wage, he said.
 But doing so is prohibited in California, he added, as it creates downward pressure on wages overall.

+Uber and Lyft say there isn’t proof of drivers making less than the minimum wage.

 The justices are expected to rule on the case in coming months.
 But the general election could address the question separately much earlier, on Nov.
 3.